 The most recent significant revamp of this application took place in October 2018.
 The updates were mainly focused on simplifying users’ life by decluttering the chat interface and reducing the number of tabs.
 Another change was related to personalization.
 Now, users can choose the display color in their conversation.

 WhatsApp is another messaging application Facebook owns.
 But unlike Messenger, WhatsApp was not made by the Facebook team — the company acquired it in 2014 for $19 billion.
-At that moment, the application was already quite ‘mature’, having existed on the market for about five years.
+At that moment, the application was already quite ‘mature,’ having existed on the market for about five years.

 And it’s no wonder.
 As of October 2018, Instagram was one of the most used social networks globally.
 It has more than 1 billion monthly active users who share about 80 million photos and videos per day.

 There is no official information on what new Instagram features we can expect in 2019.
-But some experts believe that there will be a greater focus on IGTV, that is a platform for sharing long-form vertical videos.
+But some experts believe that there will be a greater focus on IGTV, which is a platform for sharing long-form vertical videos.
 On top of that, there are good chances that Instagram Stories will become more interactive as users will receive an opportunity to leave public comments and create multiple-choice questions.

 As of today, the most famous of them is Oculus Rift — a VR headset released in March 2016.
 It gained popularity right after it appeared on the market.
 In 2017, for instance, the company sold nearly 700,000 items of this device.

 But it’s not a time to get upset for Facebook.
-A release of Oculus Quest, a revolutionary stand-alone VR headset, is planned for the spring of 2019.
+A release of Oculus Quest, a revolutionary standalone VR headset, is planned for the spring of 2019.
 And it really has the potential to disrupt the tech world.
-This is because the announced price is more than affordable ($399) so many game players will probably want to have the device.
+This is because the announced price is more than affordable ($399), so many game players will probably want to have the device.

-Memes have invaded the Internet so it is quite understandable why this November Facebook released a meme making app called Whale.
+Memes have invaded the Internet, so it is quite understandable why this November, Facebook released a meme-making app called Whale.